MartinBraquet/task-allocation-auctions/README.md

 Master's research at The University of Texas at Austin in the research group of Efstathios Bakolas.

-A paper resulting from these simulations is expected to be published around February 2021.
+The paper resulting from these simulations has been published at the Modeling, Estimation and Control Conference (MECC 2021).

+To cite this work:

+Braquet, M. and Bakolas E., "Greedy Decentralized Auction-based Task Allocation for Multi-Agent Systems", *Modeling, Estimation and Control Conference (MECC)*, 2021.

 * For the dynamic task allocation, run `OptimalControl_DTA.m`.
 * For the sensitivity analysis of the parameters, run `optimalControlParametersAnalysis.m`.